chowbran/ZotPie-Public/README.md

 ## Deliverable 5

-All the documentation (including the updated system diagram) is contained in the Deliverable 5 folder [here](./Deliverable 5).
+All the documentation is contained in the Deliverable 5 folder [here](./Deliverable 5).
-The build files (with README instructions) are located [here.](./ZotPieJS)
+The build files (with README instructions) are located [here.](./ZotPieJS) The install instructions are located [here.](http://zotpie.readthedocs.org/en/latest/)

 ## Task Board (Sprint #3)